abraidotti/philad311phia/README.md

 http://localhost:3000
 ```

+## updates - mid-May 2018

+- pagination now in! feelsgoodman.jpg 👨‍🎤

-## Todo
+## todo

-- switch CSS to Sass
+- switch CSS to Sass - gotta get that dang node module working
-- add more functionality to queries
+- add more functionality to queries / figure out a reason to add redux

-- paginate results
+## suggestions from a friend to ponder:

+1. Make the footer stick to the bottom of the page, or get rid of it.
+You only have one link there that could easily be in the header.
+2. Should be able to filter the results by status at least.
+Filtering/sorting by most recent would be cool too.
+3. Any reason why we can't see all of the results?
+Seems silly be forced to limit the results